 Switch to LEDs

 LEDs are better value for money than incandescent and halogen light bulbs and can be used in the majority of existing fittings.
-LEDs use about 75% less energy than halogen light bulbs and last 5-10 times longer, greatly reducing replacement costs and the number of light bulbs ending up in landfill.
+LEDs use about 75% less energy than halogen light bulbs and last 5 to 10 times longer, greatly reducing replacement costs and the number of light bulbs ending up in landfill.

 The up-front cost of LEDs generally has a payback time of less than 1 year.